chandiniv1/secret-number-game/README.md

 - ✅ Verify results without revealing the answer
 - ✅ Eliminate the need for trusted third parties

+### Why Does This Matter?

+Traditional blockchains are transparent by design - every transaction and state change is visible to everyone.
+While this transparency is great for auditability, it creates major problems for:

+- 🎮 **Gaming**: Players can see game state and cheat
+- 🗳️ **Voting**: Votes can be tracked and manipulated
+- 💰 **Auctions**: Bids are visible, eliminating fair competition
+- 🏥 **Healthcare**: Patient data needs privacy
+- 💼 **Finance**: Trading strategies get front-run

+**FHEVM solves this by allowing smart contracts to work with encrypted data**, creating a new world of truly private, confidential applications on public blockchains.

 ## The Problem We're Solving

-Imagine you want to create a guessing game on-chain where players try to guess a secret number (1-100), but you want to
+Imagine you want to create a guessing game on-chain where players try to guess a secret number (1-100), but you want to ensure:
-ensure:

 - The secret number remains completely hidden (even from miners and validators)
 - Players can verify if their guess is correct without revealing the secret
 - Each player's guesses remain private
 - The game is provably fair without exposing the answer

 Traditional smart contracts can't provide this level of privacy because all state variables are visible on the blockchain.
 With FHE, we can solve this problem elegantly.

----

-**Ready to build your own private game?** Start with this template and explore the endless possibilities of FHE-enabled smart contracts.
-The code is yours to use, modify, and extend.
-Happy building! 🚀🔐

-# Secret Number Game - FHEVM

-A Hardhat-based template for developing a private guessing game using Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts with the FHEVM protocol by Zama.

-## 🎮 Overview
+## 🎮 Project Overview

 The Secret Number Game is a confidential guessing game that demonstrates the power of Fully Homomorphic Encryption on the blockchain.
 An admin sets a secret number (1-100), and players try to guess it.
 All comparisons happen on encrypted data, keeping the secret truly secret until someone guesses it correctly!

 ### Key Features